Questions? Reach a real person:

 What the science says — and why it changes everything

-Peer-reviewed research is consistent: punishing a fear response makes the underlying fear worse.
+Peer-reviewed research is consistent: punishing a fear response makes the underlying fear worse (Guilherme Fernandes, Olsson & Vieira de Castro, 2017).
 Aversive tools suppress the barking and lunging while the emotional state gets more negative.
 You see a quieter dog for a moment.
 You've trained an angrier nervous system underneath.
+Dogs whose owners use multiple aversive methods are measurably more pessimistic — their whole emotional baseline shifts toward threat (Casey et al., 2021).

 Vieira de Castro et al. (2020) found dogs trained with aversive methods showed significantly more stress behaviours and a more pessimistic cognitive bias than reward-based trained dogs.
 China et al. (2020) found e-collar training offered no advantage over positive reinforcement — and produced worse welfare outcomes.